abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

     * ``void RankLast(int index)``:
         Ranks the index :superscript:`th` ``IntervalVar`` variable first among all unranked ``IntervalVar`` variables.
-After that, it will no longer be considered *unranked*.
+After that, it will be considered *performed*.

     * ``void RankNotLast(int index)``:
         Indicates that the index :superscript:`th` ``IntervalVar`` variable will not be ranked first